Onyx-Capital-Technology/onyx-api-client/README.md

 The server will send events to the client as thay occur if the client is subscribed to the corresponding channel.

-An avent payload is a JSON object with the following schema
+An event payload is a JSON object with the following schema

 ```json
 {